 Recently I analysed both Split (2016) and The Book of Henry (2017), two movies in which girls in the United States are sexually abused by men.
 In both movies an older woman attempts to save the girl(s)--Betty Buckley in the case of the former and Naomi Watts in the latter.
-I would like to compare their endings, which differ significantly.
+I propose to compare their endings.
+They differ significantly.
 If you do not want the endings spoiled you should stop reading now.

-Split made over US$278 million at the worldwide box office, and I hope I never have the misfortune of watching it again.
+Split made over US$278 million at the worldwide box office, and I hope I never have to sit through it again.
 The Book of Henry made US$4 million at the worldwide box office, and I have watched it twice.
 My son is interested in watching it, so I may watch it again with him.

 © 2018 Alline Cormier